-- A. Meets credentialing requirements and recorded as part of the annual appraisal process; AND - B. Obtained appropriate degree to meet minimum hiring qualifications; AND - C. Completed three (3) consecutive years at the level of Meets Expectations,

-Commendable or higher; AND
+- A. Meets professional development and CTE credentialing requirements and recorded as part of the annual appraisal process; AND - B. Completed three (3) consecutive years at the level of Commendable Commendable or higher; AND - C. Obtains required letters of recommendation from Chair, Dean and Provost for movement to non-probationary status.